 The company hopes that future iterations of Recall and similar AI-powered tools will provide developers with more granular controls to protect privacy without compromising accessibility.

-- Be Mindful of Other Devices: Since this protection is limited to Windows desktop, be cautious about screenshots on mobile or other platforms.
+• Be Mindful of Other Devices: Since this protection is limited to Windows desktops, be cautious about screenshots on mobile or other platforms.